United Arab Emirates–United States relations

-The United Arab Emirates has quite a close and friendly relationship with the US, being described as the United States' best counter-terrorism ally in the Gulf by Richard A. Clarke, the U.S. national security advisor and counter-terrorism expert.
+The United Arab Emirates has close and friendly relationship with the United States, being described as the United States' best counter-terrorism ally in the Gulf by Richard A. Clarke, the U.S. national security advisor and counter-terrorism expert.
 In terms of defense, the United Arab Emirates Armed Forces has been nicknamed "Little Sparta" by United States Armed Forces generals and former U.S. Secretary of Defense Jim Mattis for its active role against extremists in the Middle East.
 The United Arab Emirates also hosts the only United States border preclearance in the Middle East.
 Both countries are members of the I2U2 Group, which was established in 2021.